uh-joan/cortellis-mcp-server/README.md

      - `drug_name` (string) - Name of the drug
      - `country` (string) - Country ID (e.g., "US")
      - `offset` (number) - For pagination
+     - `company_size` (string) - The size of a company based on market capitalization in billions USD
+       - Format: '<X' for less than $XB, 'X' for greater than $XB
+     - `developmentStatusDate` (string) - Date of change in status (only possible within LINKED queries).
+Use RANGE(>=YYYY-MM-DD;<=YYYY-MM-DD) for ranges.
+Example: `RANGE(>=2023-01-01;<=2023-12-31)`
+     - `historic` (boolean) - **Set to true to search using the historic development status fields.
+This is required for questions about the status of a drug at a specific point in the past (e.g., 'What drugs were in phase 3 in 2019?').
+If you want to know the status as it was at a particular date or within a date range, always set historic: true and use the developmentStatusDate parameter.**
    - Returns: JSON response with drug information and development status

 2. `explore_ontology`